 The U.S. Census 2013 data estimates that Wilkinsburg’s current population is 15,882.
 The population density is approximately 7,077 people per square mile.
 Approximately 67 percent of Wilkinsburg’s population is African American or Black, 28 percent is White, and Other Races make up the remaining 5 percent.

 The 2010 median income for a household in the borough was $28,076, and the median income for a family was $33,412.
 The homeownership rate is around just 37 percent, which shows that Wilkinsburg has a large population of renters.
 More statistics are available via the U.S. Census Bureau.

 As for Wilkinsburg’s business community, over 150 businesses currently operate in the borough.

 In the Central Business District there are 55 small, family run, or local businesses.
-Of our business ownersl, 40 percent are African American or Black, 40 percent are White, 8 percent are Asian, and 3 percent three are Middle Eastern.
+Of our business ownersl, 40 percent are African American or Black, 40 percent are White, 8 percent are Asian, and 3 percent are Middle Eastern.

 We also have a balanced mix of male and female owned and operated businesses.
 Many are run jointly by a couple.
 Overall, women are involved in over 50 percent of Wilkinsburg’s businesses.